mdom/dtgrep/README.md

 But just let me show you a few examples.

-The only parameter go-dategrep really needs is _format_ to tell it how to reckognize a timestamp.
-In this case go-dategrep matches all lines from epoch to the time go-dategrep started.
+The only parameter dtgrep really needs is _format_ to tell it how to reckognize a timestamp.
+In this case dtgrep matches all lines from epoch to the time dtgrep started.

-    go-dategrep --format "Jan _2 15:04:05" syslog
+    dtgrep --format "Jan _2 15:04:05" syslog

 There are also some already predefined formats you can use:

-    go-dategrep --format apache access.log
+    dtgrep --format apache access.log

 You can specify which timerange to print:

-    go-dategrep --from 2006-01-02T12:00:00 --to 2006-01-02T12:15:00 syslog
+    dtgrep --from 2006-01-02T12:00:00 --to 2006-01-02T12:15:00 syslog

 If you leave one out it either defaults to epoch or the start of the program.

-    go-dategrep  --to 2006-01-02T12:15:00 --format rsyslog syslog
+    dtgrep  --to 2006-01-02T12:15:00 --format rsyslog syslog

-go-dategrep can also read lines from stdin, but filtering those will be slower as you can't just seek in a pipe.
+dtgrep can also read lines from stdin, but filtering those will be slower as you can't just seek in a pipe.
 It's often more efficient to just redirect the lines from the pipe to a file first.
-But nothing is stopping you to just call go-dategrep directly.
+But nothing is stopping you to just call dtgrep directly.

-    zcat syslog.gz | go-dategrep --to 2006-01-02T12:15:00
+    zcat syslog.gz | dtgrep --to 2006-01-02T12:15:00
-    go-dategrep --to 2006-01-02T12:15:00 syslog.gz
+    dtgrep --to 2006-01-02T12:15:00 syslog.gz

 # OPTIONS